We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Kigali?

 To ensure you get the cheapest price possible for a flight to Kigali, you should look to book at least 59 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Kigali?

 At the moment, Thursday is the most economical day to take a flight to Kigali.
 Friday is likely to be the most costly.

 What time of day is cheapest to fly?

-> Kigali flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the evening will likely mean higher prices.
+Kigali flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.

-> There is an air of change in Kigali.
+There is an air of change in Kigali.
 It is over 20 years since the Rwandan capital was in the centre of a domestic conflict and acts of genocide killing between 500,000 and 1million Rwandans.
 Today the Kigali Genocide Memorial Centre commemorates the victims but the streets resonate with the confident sounds of a city renewed.